So, you are planning a stop in Nagoya on your trip across Japan. Perfect!

 For a unique glimpse into the ‘real’ Nagoya, consider joining an Old Town Walking Tour.

-This tour will lead you to the Yanagibashi Fish Market where you can try freshly caught fish and even learn how traditional Japanese candy is made (and try it as well).
+This tour will lead you to the Yanagibashi Fish Market where you can try freshly caught oysters.
+At a family-run candy factory you can also learn how traditional Japanese candy is made (and try it as well).

 Find more information and book your tour on Nagoya Walking Tours.